Band: New Power Generation

 Live

-The NPG in its different line-ups is Prince’s live backing band since 1990.
-The band contributed to establish Prince’s stage reputation as it backed Prince up during all his tours since the Nude Tour.
+The NPG in its different line-ups was Prince’s live backing band since 1990.
+The band contributed to establish Prince’s stage reputation as it backed Prince up during all his tours from the Nude Touronward.
 The NPG sans Prince also performed occasionally as support band for his shows.
 In 2007, The NPG also often performed as the main act at The IndigO2 'after shows'.

 Additional Information